phac-nml/sequenoscope/README.md

         sequenoscope plot --test_dir <test_dir_path> --control_dir <control_dir_path> --output_dir <out_path>

+Use the `--force flag` if you wish to force an overwrite of an existing results directory.

+Please note that this is a simplified quick start guide, and additional options are available for advanced usage.
+For more detailed information on available options, you can run `sequenoscope plot -h` or `sequenoscope plot --help`.

 Remember to replace `<test_dir_path>`, `<control_dir_path>`, and `<out_path>` with the actual paths for your directories.

-Use the `--force flag` if you wish to force an overwrite of an existing results directory.

-4. **Help:** If you encounter any issues or need further assistance, refer to the help command:
+If you encounter any issues or need further assistance, refer to the full documentation or consult the available resources for troubleshooting.

-        sequenoscope plot -h

-or

-        sequenoscope plot --help

-For more detailed information on available options, you can run the help commands provided.
-Ensure you replace placeholders with your actual paths and desired parameters.

 ## Benchmarks